100th Grey Cup: Entertainment

 The CFL unveiled an "all-Canadian, all-star lineup" of musical acts to perform the pre-game and halftime shows at the game.
 Burton Cummings, former lead singer of 1960s–1970s rock band The Guess Who, performed "O Canada", and country artist Johnny Reid performed as part of the pre-game show.
 The halftime show featured pop artists Justin Bieber and Carly Rae Jepsen, along with rock band Marianas Trench and balladeer Gordon Lightfoot.
 CFL commissioner Mark Cohon explained that the lineup spanned multiple generations of music, was "quintessentially Canadian and undoubtedly world class", and would "command a huge and diverse audience, entertaining our most loyal fans and attracting new ones to our game's greatest showcase."

 Despite the CFL's endorsement, many questioned the league's choice of performers.
 In particular, the selection of Justin Bieber was criticized for his lack of appeal to the demographic attending the game.
 During the halftime show, Bieber was booed throughout his performance, whereas Gordon Lightfoot's shortened performance of "Canadian Railroad Trilogy" was met with raucous approval from the crowd.
 Burton Cummings also received criticism for accidentally omitting a line "God keep our land" from the national anthem.

 Television

 The game was broadcast in Canada on TSN in English and its sister station, RDS, in French.
 TSN commissioned a documentary series, Engraved on a Nation, to commemorate the centennial.
 The game was televised in the United States by NBCSN.
+TSN's coverage was produced by Paul Graham, which he described as one of his "proudest achievements".

 With an average of 5.5 million viewers for TSN, it was the most watched Grey Cup game of all-time on English television.
 Including RDS, viewership averaged 5.8 million, while over 13 million Canadians watched at least part of the contest.
 While these totals represented a 28% increase over the year before, both fell short of the all-time records of 6.1 million viewers on average and 14 million total set in the 97th Grey Cup in 2009.
 The half-time show averaged 6.1 million viewers.